zhyd1997/storybook/docs/_snippets/portable-stories-jest-snapshot-test.md

 import { describe, test, expect } from '@jest/globals';

-// Replace your-renderer with the renderer you are using (e.g., react, vue3, angular, etc.) import { composeStories } from '@storybook/your-renderer';
+// Replace your-renderer with the renderer you are using (e.g., react, vue3, svelte, etc.) import { composeStories } from '@storybook/your-renderer';

 const compose = (entry) => {